gruntwork-io/docs/docs/2.0/docs/accountfactory/guides/vend-aws-account.md

 ## Introduction

-The Account Factory Workflow in the `infrastructure-live-root` repository creates new AWS accounts.
+The Account Factory Workflow in your `infrastructure-live-root` repository can be used to create new AWS accounts.
 It requires a single input—a JSON payload—generated from the `account-factory-inputs.html` web page.

 The JSON payload approach provides greater flexibility for account vending, overcoming the GitHub workflow restriction of a 10-input maximum.